Segmentation of Objects by Hashing: Discussion

 \section{Discussion}

-In this paper we introduce CZ Segmentation, an instance segmentation algorithm based on a hashing technique that exploits bounding box object detection.
-We show CZ achieves compelling results and generates off-the-shelf accurate segmentations.
+In this paper we introduce C\&Z Segmentation, an algorithm to segment objects based on hashing that exploits the detection using bounding boxes.
+We show C\&Z achieves compelling results and generates off-the-shelf accurate segmentations.